Daher al-Umar: Alliance with the Metawalis

-Zahir's takeover of the Safed region and the western Galilee removed the barriers between him and the Twelver Shia Muslim clans of Jabal Amil, the predominantly Twelver Shia hill country east of Tyre and Sidon, who were referred to in the sources as the 'Metawalis'.
-Their territory was wedged between the Shihabs in Mount Lebanon and the Zaydans in northern Palestine.
-In 1743, Nassar, the chief of the Ali al-Saghirs, the dominant Metawali clan in the Bilad Bishara nahiya, assisted government forces in their campaign against Zahir.
-Around 1750, Nassar's successor, his son Zahir al-Nassar, called for Zahir's backing against the Shihabs, who had earlier killed hundreds of Shia Muslim villagers and sacked the nahiyas of Jabal Amil in a campaign against the Metawalis.
-With Zahir's support, the Ali al-Saghirs routed the Shihabs at Marjayoun.
-Zahir al-Nassar died that year and was succeeded by his brother, Nasif al-Nassar, who soon emerged as the most powerful chief of the Metawalis.
+Daher's takeover of Safed and the western Galilee removed the barriers between him and the Twelver Shia Muslim clans of Jabal Amil, the predominantly Twelver Shia hill country east of Tyre and Sidon, who were referred to in the sources as the 'Metawalis'.
+Their territory was wedged between the Druze clans led by the Shihab emirs in Mount Lebanon and the Zayadina in northern Palestine.
+In 1743, Nassar, the sheikh of the Ali al-Saghirs, the strongest Metawali clan, assisted government forces in their campaign against Daher.
+Around 1750, Nassar's successor, his son Daher al-Nassar, called for Daher's backing against the Shihabs, who had earlier sacked villages in Jabal Amil, killing hundreds of Metawalis.
+With Daher's support, the Ali al-Saghirs routed the Shihabs at Marjayoun.
+Daher al-Nassar died that year and was succeeded by his brother, Nasif al-Nassar.

-Nasif and the other Metawali chiefs backed Zahir's son Uthman during his rebellion against him in 1766, and then his other son Ali in 1767.
-Amid the conflict, Zahir captured the fortified Metawali-held villages of Bassa and Yaroun on the borders of Zaydani territory.
-While the contemporary al-Rukayni and the near contemporary Mikha'il Sabbagh agree that the capture of the two villages were the cause of the subsequent battles between Zahir and Nasif, they diverge on the other details.
-After a series of clashes, the two sides fought at the village of Tarbikha on 6 October 1766.
-While Sabbagh claims it ended in a victory for Zahir, al-Rukayni held Nasif was the decisive victor.
-Thereafter, Zahir's Maghrebi mercenaries supposedly employed a ruse by capturing two of Nasif's yong sons from Nasif's headquarters, the Tebnine castle, compelling Nasif to negotiate terms.
+Nasif and the other Metawali sheikhs backed Daher's son Uthman during his rebellion in 1766, and then his other son Ali in 1767.
+Amid the conflict, Daher captured the fortified Metawali villages of Bassa and Yaroun on the borders of Zaydani territory.
+While the chronicler Haydar Rida al-Rukayni (d.
+1784) and the chronicler Mikha'il Sabbagh (d.
+1816) agree that the capture of the two villages sparked the subsequent battles between Daher and Nasif, they diverge on the other details.
+After a series of clashes, the two sides fought at the village of Tarbikha on 6 October 1766, with Sabbagh claiming the battle ended in Daher's victory and Rukayni claiming the opposite.
+Thereafter, Daher's Maghrebi mercenaries supposedly employed a ruse by capturing two of Nasif's young sons from his headquarters, the Tibnin castle, compelling Nasif to negotiate terms.
 This account is considered a local legend by the historian Stefan Winter, and Philipp deems Rukayni more reliable for these events.